JunwenBai/GNN-RNN/README.md

 Sample crop yield dataset is stored in `data/data_weekly_subset.npz` and the nation-wise adjacency map is stored in `map/`.

-UPDATE [2025-06-17]: A version of the complete nationwide weekly dataset is temporarily available here: https://drive.google.com/file/d/18rtB3Ab1VQZZcGr451yf0V9fY4yBSlhP/view?usp=drive_link
+UPDATE [2025-06-17]: A version of the complete nationwide weekly dataset is temporarily available here (we are working on a permanent hosting solution): https://drive.google.com/file/d/18rtB3Ab1VQZZcGr451yf0V9fY4yBSlhP/view?usp=drive_link
-We are working on a permanent hosting solution.

 To use it, set `--data_dir` to `../data/combined_dataset_weekly.npz` in the script.

 ~~Unfortunately, since we are preparing a journal publication, we currently are only able to release a subset of the dataset (Illinois and Iowa), but it should give an idea of the data format.~~